 Students are responsible for scheduling their own rooms for regular Eco-E Project meetings.
 When Bren Hall is open, students may reserve the Visitors Center (BH 1410), Bonsai (BH 4327), Manzanita (BH 4329), Oak (BH 1520), Sycamore (BH 1510), Maple (BH 3016), and Pine (BH 3526) rooms via Robin Powered scheduling software.
 You will be asked to log in to the booking dashboard using your @ucsb.edu email address.
+When self-booking Bren rooms for Eco-E Project meetings, please enter a title that includes the Eco-E Project name and the word Bren.
+Including the word Bren ensures your reservation is a Bren reservation at a glance, as non-Bren people used our system and rooms in the past.
 Self-booking online allows up to 14 days in advance only.

-If students wish to create a repeating meeting beyond 14 days in advance, then they must email scheduling@bren.ucsb.edu.
+If students wish to create a repeating meeting beyond 14 days in advance, they must self-book the first meeting iteration, and then submit a Bren Hall Room Request Form that goes to scheduling@bren.ucsb.edu, which will extend the booking for the quarter..
 Students should include the reason for the room reservation, the number of meeting participants, the audio-visual or other equipment needed, and the dates and times of all requested meetings, as well as any other relevant information.
 Requests to scheduling@bren.ucsb.edu should be made at least 48 hours in advance.

 Please also use scheduling@bren.ucsb.edu to reserve a conference phone if needed.
 A regular phone line can receive only one call at a time; however, conference phones may dial out to two different numbers.
-Please contact Finance Manager Bridget Mastopietro (bridget@bren.ucsb.edu) at least 24 hours before your event if you need a Ready Talk account (for two or more parties calling in) or a UCSB authorization code (required for long-distance calls).
+Please contact Finance Manager Bridget Mastopietro (bridget@bren.ucsb.edu) at least 24 hours before your event if you need a

+Ready Talk account (for two or more parties calling in) or a UCSB authorization code (required for long-distance calls).